aitabuzaid/data-engineering/Project 1 Postgres/README.md

 -> python3 etl.py

 If the program is successful, load the test.ipynb notebook in order to perform sample queries.
+The create_table.py file imports the sql_queries.py file which includes SQL queries to create and drop tables, and insert data into the tables.
+The etl.ipynb file file provided starter code that helped my complete the etl.py file.